TRIP-Lab/itinerum-tripkit-cli/docs/quickstart.md

 # Getting started with itinerum-tripkit-cli

-The `itinerum-tripkit-cli` is designed to get started with using the `itinerum-tripkit` library easily and without requiring to write any code.
+The `itinerum-tripkit-cli` is designed to get started with using the `itinerum-tripkit` library easily and without needing to write any code.
 Nevertheless, as a Python command-line utility, some setup is required.

 **Requirements:**
 - Python3 installed and globally accessible from the command-line.
 If Python3 is available on your system as `python3`, use that instead of `python` when following this guide.